ajberkley/canadarasp/README.md

 For some basic data handling and for cutting out the dynamic windgram tiles, we use [WGRIB2](https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/)

-For handling the map pngs we use [GDALWARP](https://gdal.org/programs/gdalwarp.html) and the GDAL library from the Common Lisp code.
+For handling the map pngs we use the GDAL library from the Common Lisp code.

 ### Data details